raphaelmansuy/digital_palace/README.md

 - [marvin](https://www.askmarvin.ai/welcome/what_is_marvin/) Marvin is a lightweight AI toolkit for building natural language interfaces that are reliable, scalable, and easy to trust.
 - [Vercel AI SDK](https://vercel.com/blog/ai-sdk-3-generative-ui) (Stream React Components from LLMs to deliver richer user experiences)

+## AI Command tools

+-[llms](https://llm.datasette.io/en/stable/) A CLI utility and Python library for interacting with Large Language Models, both via remote APIs and models that can be installed and run on your own machine.
+By [Simon Willison](https://simonwillison.net/)
+-[Open Interpreter](https://github.com/KillianLucas/open-interpreter/) A natural language interface for computers

 ## Serving LLMS

 ### Tools